sparkflows/sparkflows-docs/docs/installation/authentication/oauth.rst

     #Enable/disable user auto creation in local database.
 If user is not present in local database and auto creation is true
     sparkflows.sp.auto.user.create=true

+    #disable the db login for admin also.
+    sparkflows.sp.db.login.enable=true

 Start Fire Insight
 --------------

-Once the above Configuration are updated and saved, Start the Fire Insights application and Type Fire Insights host URL in web browser and try login using SSO.
+Once the above Configuration are updated and saved, Start the Fire Insights application and Type Fire Insights host URL in web browser and try login using option ``Login with SSO``.

 .. note::  Make sure that user trying to login should have access.